manisudhan/opencvproject/README.md

-Sure!
  Here’s a clean and clear `README.md` for vehicle counting script using OpenCV and the SORT tracking algorithm:

 ---